 Catherine and Bryan Williamson of Beginning in the Middle had their work cut out for them with the attic level of their 1900's home.
-The space required a complete re-working of the footprint, plus the addition of another bathroom so it could function more fully as a master suite.
+The space required a complete re-working of the footprint, plus the addition of another bathroom so it could function more fully as a primary suite.

 04 of 16

 If you’re like us, you probably didn’t see this gorgeous bathroom as a possibility when you looked at the “before” picture.
 But Catherine and Bryan achieved this—and a whole lot more—in their attic, which they reconfigured to create two mini wings with their own bathrooms.
 They made up for the expense of construction by cutting costs in other ways, including a few Craigslist finds in this room (including that elegant vanity).Continue to 5 of 16 below.

 05 of 16

 Tamsyn Morgans, who runs the blog The Villa on Mount Pleasant, didn’t use her original attic for much beyond tossing stuff into storage that she didn’t have room for elsewhere in the house.

 06 of 16

 The focal point of Tamsyn’s redesigned attic space is the cheery Chelsea wallpaper from Sanderson, which anchors the room with a vintage vibe.
 Tamsyn had the brick wall covered in plasterboard and then applied the wallpaper herself; she then finished up the space with tasteful details—plus a couple of plush chairs for curling up with her kids, a cup of tea, or a glass of wine.
 The new space is fun, feminine, and functional, serving as somewhere you’d want to hang (and not just fling a few boxes).

 07 of 16